 Our selection of six unique towns in Greece takes us all over the country.

-Starting in the north of Greece, just two hours from Thessaloniki is the beautiful port town of Kavala, one of the towns you must visit in Greece.
+Starting in the north of Greece, just two hours from Thessaloniki is the beautiful port town of Kavala, one of the beautiful cities in Greece.
 It has a touch of glamor- in fact, the locals call it the Cote d’Azur of Greece.
-They’re not wrong – with a deep cove and a high peninsula overlooking two bays, Kavala has some of the most stunning geography of any Greek town.
+They’re not wrong – with a deep cove and a high peninsula overlooking two bays, Kavala has some of the most stunning geographies of any Greek town.

 This was a major center for the Ottoman, and the monuments of this time – including the grand restored Imaret – give the town an eastern fragrance.
 This was also a very prosperous tobacco town, so the center is truly lovely and genteel, with grand mansions and manicured squares.